Transform Your Daily Routine. Simple Ways to Bring Mindfulness to Everyday Tasks Like Drinking Tea and Washing Dishes

 Two Ways to Wash the Dishes 🌊

-Nhat Hanh says, while you are washing the cup in your hands, you should only be washing the cup or the dishes.
+Nhat Hanh says that when you’re washing the cup, you should only be focused on washing the cup or the dish.

 He writes, “At first glance, that might seem a little silly to put so much pressure and stress a simple thing, but that’s precisely the point.
 The fact that I am standing there and washing these bowls is a wondrous reality.
 I’m being completely myself following my breath, conscious of my presence, and conscious of my thoughts and actions.
 There’s no way I can be tossed around mindlessly like a bottle slapped here and there on the waves.”